SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 # Crop rotations
 In practice, a very large share of growers will engage in at least simple crop rotations so a 10 year production history for corn may actually span 20 calendar years.
 A 2 crop rotation is quite common [@manski_diversified_2024].
 We use SCYM to implicitly handle that the geographic areas growing corn may evolve from one year to the next.
 These reported sample sizes impact the sampling behavior during Monte Carlo and, while this approach does not require explicit consideration of crop rotations, the set of geohashes present in results may vary from one year to the next in part due to this behavior.
 Historic locations of growth and crop rotation behavior from the past are sampled in the future simulations.

+# Normality assumption
+We observe that 79% of neighborhoods see approximately normal yield deltas and 88% see approximate symmetry [@kim_statistical_2013].
+Even so, future modeling could relax our normality assumption with additional data.

 # Works cited